-- 1. Double taxation shall be eliminated as follows: - (a) In Algeria, where a resident of Algeria derives income or owns capital which, in accordance with the provisions of this Convention, may be taxed in South Africa, Algeria shall deduct: - (i) from the tax on the income of the resident, an amount equal to the South African tax paid; - (ii) from the tax on the capital of the resident, an amount equal to the capital tax paid in South Africa.
+- 1. Double taxation shall be eliminated as follows: - a) In the Hellenic Republic, where a resident of the Hellenic Republic derives income or owns capital which, in accordance with the provisions of this Convention, may be taxed in South Africa, the Hellenic Republic shall allow: - i) as a deduction from the tax on the income of that resident, an amount equal to the South African tax paid on that income, - ii) as a deduction from the tax on the capital of that resident, an amount equal to the South African tax paid on that capital.

-Such deduction shall not, however, exceed that part of the tax on income or on capital, as computed before the deduction is given, which is attributable to the income or capital, as the case may be, which may be taxed in South Africa.
+Such deduction in either case shall not, however, exceed that part of the income tax or capital tax, as computed before the deduction is given, which is attributable, as the case may be, to the income or to capital which may be taxed in South Africa.

-- (b) In South Africa, Algerian tax paid by residents of South Africa in respect of income taxable in Algeria, in accordance with the provisions of the Convention, shall be deducted from the taxes due according to South African fiscal law.
-Such deduction shall not, however, exceed an amount which bears to the total South African tax payable the same ratio as the income concerned bears to the total income. - 2.
-For the purposes of paragraph 1 of this Article, the terms "Algerian tax paid" and "South African tax paid" shall be deemed to include the amount of tax which would have been paid in Algeria or South Africa, as the case may be, but for an exemption or reduction granted in accordance with laws designed to promote economic development in that Contracting State. - 3.
-A grant given by a Contracting State or a political subdivision thereof to a resident of the other Contracting State in accordance with laws designed to promote economic development in that first-mentioned State, shall not be taxable in the other State.
+- b) In South Africa, the Hellenic tax paid by residents of South Africa in respect of income or capital taxable in the Hellenic Republic in accordance with the provisions of this Convention, shall be deducted from the taxes due according to South African fiscal law.
+Such deduction shall not, however, exceed an amount which bears to the total South African tax payable the same ratio as the income or capital concerned bears to the total income or the total capital. - 2.
+For the purposes of paragraph 1 of this Article, the terms "Hellenic tax paid" and "South African tax paid" shall be deemed to include the amount of tax which would have been paid in the Hellenic Republic or South Africa, as the case may be, but for an exemption or reduction granted in accordance with laws designed to promote economic development in that Contracting State.

+3. A grant given by a Contracting State or a political subdivision thereof to a resident of the other Contracting State in accordance with laws designed to promote economic development in that first-mentioned State, shall not be taxable in the other State.